SEA47189/holbertonschool-low_level_programming/README.md

-This directory is for functions utilizing pointers, arrays and strings
+This directory contains functions for:
+1. Pointers, Arrays, and Strings
+2. Pointer to Pointers
+3. Multidimensional Arrays
+4. Two dimensional Arrays